• What is Copywriting?

 Your first option for dealing with LCS is to come up with a very detailed list of what information you need and schedule a call with your client to get that from them.
 (Calls usually work better; it’s very easy for a client to dismiss an email.)

-When I say, very detailed I mean don’t ask something broad like, “What happens during a chiropractic appointment?”
+When I say very detailed I mean don’t ask something broad.
+If you’re working on collateral or a chiropractor, for example, don’t ask: “What happens during a chiropractic appointment?”
 Break it down and ask, “What’s the first thing you do to examine a patient?
 Are they usually standing up or lying down?
 Do they need to disrobe?”

 Asking detailed questions often helps to draw your client out and organize their thoughts.
 Plus, you get what you need to move forward.